Building mod_brotli for Apache httpd on Amazon Linux AMI

 First, I want to outline a few assumptions I'm making here.
 Mostly they're just "out of the box" defaults for the the Amazon Linux AMI, but I just want to clarify them for any other non-Amazon Linux users.
 Note that what I'm doing here applies to the original Amazon Linux AMI.
 It may very well work for Amazon Linux 2, but I haven't yet tested that.
 It’s possible that AL2's httpd may come with mod_brotli!
 (If you use AL2, and it does come standard, or these instructions worked for you, please let me know!)
 On that note, on with the assumptions:

-• I installed httpd via yum install httpd24.
+- I installed httpd via

-• I'm using httpd 2.4.41, the latest available via the amzn-main repo.
-(Check via httpd -v if you're curious.)
+. - I'm using httpd 2.4.41, the latest available via the

-• I'm running all the commands below as superuser, via sudo su.
+scripts that come with httpd on Amazon Linux. - I'm running all the commands below as superuser, via

-• All of the commands below do not need root, but yum and editing httpd config both will, at minimum.
+and editing httpd config both will, at minimum.
 If you decide to follow in my footsteps, just be careful!

 Getting Prerequisites